Mk-ism/Srijan-2k19/README.md

 ## Official Website of Srijan 2019

-## Srijan is the Annual Cultural Festival of Indian Institute of Technology (ISM), Dhanbad.
+## Srijan is the Annual Cultural Festival of Indian Institute of Technology (ISM), Dhanbad, Jharkhand, India.